 File a Lawsuit

-If you can’t reach a settlement with the other driver’s insurance company, you may need to file a lawsuit.
-This is a complex and time-consuming process, and it’s important to have an experienced personal injury attorney on your side.
+You may need to file a lawsuit if you can’t reach a settlement with the other driver’s insurance company.
+This is a complex and time-consuming process; having an experienced personal injury attorney is important.

-In California, there is a statute of limitations for filing a personal injury lawsuit.
+California has a statute of limitations for filing a personal injury lawsuit.
 This means that you have a limited amount of time to file a lawsuit after an accident.
-The statute of limitations for personal injury lawsuits in California is two years from the date of the accident.
+The statute of limitations for personal injury lawsuits in California is two years from the accident date.

 Contact Us Today

-It’s important to remember that disputing fault in a car accident can be a complex and difficult process.
-It’s important to have an experienced personal injury attorney on your side to guide you through the process and ensure that your rights are protected.
+It’s important to remember that disputing fault in a car accident can be complex and difficult.
+It’s important to have an experienced personal injury attorney to guide you through the process and ensure your rights are protected.

-If you were injured in a car accident that was not your fault – or you dispute the percentage of fault an insurance company assigned to you – you need an experienced personal injury attorney on your side.
+If you were injured in a car accident that was not your fault – or you dispute the percentage of fault an insurance company assigned you – you need an experienced personal injury attorney.
 The San Diego car accident attorneys of Jurewitz Law Group Injury & Accident Lawyers know the strategies and tactics insurance companies use to reduce what they will pay you for your medical expenses and other financial losses associated with the accident.